scummvm/scummvm/backends/platform/atari/readme.txt

 contrary! _Always_ choose a CD version of a game (with *.wav tracks) to any other version.
 With one exception: if you have a native MIDI device able to replay the given game's MIDI notes (using the STMIDI plugin).
-MIDI emulation (synthesis) can easily take down as many as 10 FPS.
+MIDI emulation (synthesis) can easily eat as much as 50% of all used CPU time.

 CD music slows everything down
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~